Can I apply to study abroad even if I don’t have a 2.750 CQPA (Cumulative GPA)?

 What should I do now?

-You need to attend information sessions offered by the office of international programs.
+You need to attend information sessions offered by the Office of International Programs.
 You should also apply for a passport.
 Finally, do some research on the countries that you are interested in living in.
-You should know current events, the recent history, the people and the culture of the country where you hope to live.
+You should know about current events, the recent history, the people, and the culture of the country where you hope to live.